wagtail/wagtail/docs/reference/pages/panels.rst

 Required Fields
 ---------------

-To make input or chooser selection mandatory for a field, add ``blank=False`` to its model definition.
-(See `Django model field reference (blank)`_ ).
+To make input or chooser selection mandatory for a field, add :attr:`blank=False <django.db.models.Field.blank>` to its model definition.

-.. _Django model field reference (blank): https://docs.djangoproject.com/en/dev/ref/models/fields/#django.db.models.Field.blank

 Hiding Fields
 -------------

 Without a panel definition, a default form field (without label) will be used to represent your fields.
-If you intend to hide a field on the Wagtail page editor, define the field with ``editable=False`` (See `Django model field reference (editable)`_ ).
+If you intend to hide a field on the Wagtail page editor, define the field with :attr:`editable=False <django.db.models.Field.editable>`.

-.. _Django model field reference (editable): https://docs.djangoproject.com/en/dev/ref/models/fields/#editable

 .. _inline_panels: